-Our sector and its financial model which relies on a significant amount of statutory funding, does not lend itself to the accumulation of free reserves in the short to medium term.
-However the Governing Body recognises its responsibility to have financial headroom in the event of any financial shock.
+Our sector and its financial model, which relies on a significant amount of statutory funding, does not lend itself to the accumulation of free reserves in the short to medium term.
+The Governing Body reviewed the reserves policy during the year and made no changes.
+However, the Governing Body recognises its responsibility to have financial headroom in the event of any financial shock.
 Following the reclassification of colleges to the public sector, the Institute can no longer utilise a bank overdraft facility to provide such headroom.
-The Institute negotiated a long-term loan with the Department for Education to repay the overdraft and fund future working capital requirements.
+The Institute negotiated a long-term loan with the Department of Education to repay the overdraft and fund future working capital requirements.
 Going forward, such headroom is now only available from management's proven ability to reduce variable expenditure when necessary in a strictly prioritised and controlled manner.
-Our net current liability at 31 July 2023 was £1,952,000 (2022: £4,536,000).
+Our net current liability at 31 July 2024 was £1,839,000 (2023: £1,952,000).